 Prolonged conflict is exhausting.
 So is facing sustained prejudice.
-In the Australian Anglican Church, in the Diocese of Wangaratta, there were many clergy who saw women priests as anathema: totally unacceptable, to the point of being contaminating.
-And so Libby Gilchrist’s 20 year struggle to follow a call that she couldn’t deny, much less refuse, was therefore grindingly hard.
-Not because of anything she had done, but simply because of what she was, what she is: a woman.
+In the Australian Anglican Church, in the Diocese of Wangaratta, there were many clergy who saw women priests as totally unacceptable, even contaminating.
+And so Libby’s 20 year struggle to follow a call that she couldn’t deny, was therefore grindingly hard.
+Not because of anything she had done, but simply because of what she was, what she is – a woman.

 Her story is built around church, faith, and the struggle for women’s ordination, but it is also about much more than this.
-It is a personal exploration of how she reacted to the difficulties of her journey, revealing and describing her innermost thoughts, feelings and reactions over a long and extremely testing period.
+It is a personal exploration of how she reacted to the difficulties of her journey, revealing and describing her innermost thoughts and feelings over a long and extremely testing period.

 Libby Gilchrist is a Priest in the Anglican Church of Australia.
-Originally a teacher, she was ordained a deacon at Holy Trinity Cathedral, in Wangaratta, North East Victoria in 1996.
-The majority of her working life in the Church was in Wangaratta Diocese, in parishes and in hospital chaplaincy, as both deacon and then as priest.
+Originally a teacher, the majority of her working life in the Church was in Wangaratta Diocese, in parishes and in hospital chaplaincy, as both deacon and then as priest.
 However, due to the complex legal restrictions in Wangaratta Diocese her actual ordination to the priesthood in 2005 had to be outside the diocese, at St Paul’s Cathedral, in Melbourne.
-She and her husband Stuart, and dog Zack, now live on the Mornington Peninsula, where Libby assists in the local parish and where she works as a Spiritual Director.
+She and her husband Stuart, and dog Zack, now live on the Mornington Peninsula, where Libby assists in the local parish and works as a Spiritual Director.
 She has three children and six grandchildren.